SCOREC/gyroScatterEff/README.md

 The following commands were tested on a SCOREC workstation running RHEL7 with a Nvidia Turing GPU.

-`cd` to a working directory that will contain all your source code and build directories.
+`cd` to a working directory that will contain *all* your source code (including this directory) and build directories.
 That directory is referred to as `root` in the following bash scripts.

 Create a file named `envRhel7_turing.sh` with the following contents: